 What this code does is simply counting and inverting a net (which can be connected to an IO) at a predetermined number of input clock cycles (N).
 By changing the value the counter is tested against, it is possible to change the frequency of the generated square wave.

-Below is a bit more elaborate code for generating square wave.
-This code is written with Numato Lab Mimas A7 in mind, but can be tweaked to work with any FPGA platform.
+Below is a bit more elaborate code for generating a square wave.
+This code is written with Numato Lab Mimas A7 in mind but can be tweaked to work with any FPGA platform.

 `timescale 1ns / 1ps module square_wave_gen( input clk, input rst_n, output sq_wave ); // Input clock is 100MHz localparam CLOCK_FREQUENCY = 100000000; // Counter for toggling of clock integer counter = 0; reg sq_wave_reg = 0; assign sq_wave = sq_wave_reg; always @(posedge clk) begin if (rst_n) begin counter <= 8'h00; sq_wave_reg <= 1'b0; end else begin // If counter is zero, toggle sq_wave_reg if (counter == 8'h00) begin sq_wave_reg <= ~sq_wave_reg; // Generate 1Hz Frequency counter <= CLOCK_FREQUENCY/2 - 1; end // Else count down else counter <= counter - 1; end end endmodule

-The image below shows simulation result, a Square Wave of time period 1 second i.e. 1Hz Square Wave.
+The image below shows simulation results, a Square Wave of time period 1 second i.e. 1Hz Square Wave.

-Working Vivado project for this article on Mimas A7 FPGA platform is available for download here.
+Working Vivado project for this article on the Mimas A7 FPGA platform is available for download here.